 - View the upcoming trips on our Outdoor Pursuits Hopkins Group page.
 Payment is accepted via, credit card and can be made online.

 - After payment has been received and processed, you will receive a confirmation email.
 Attached to that email will include any forms you may have to fill out and return the Wednesday before you leave on your trip.

 - Contact Experiential Education with any questions regarding your trip, registration information, payment options or with any concerns.
-We are open 4 to 7 p.m.
+We are open from 4 to 7 p.m.
 Monday through Thursday and 2 to 5 p.m.
-Friday’s during the semester, and can be reached at 410-516-4417 or email@example.com.
+Friday’s during the semester and can be reached at 410-516-4417 or email@example.com.

 - Transportation (you must take the provided JHU transportation)